JLizon/JLL_web-scraping/README.md

 3. Retrieve the HTML content of the page:

-4. If a  403 Forbidden error is encountered, use a custom User-Agent header to retry the request:
+4. If a  403 Forbidden error is encountered, use a custom User-Agent header to retry the request

+## Contributing

+Contributions are welcome!
+If you find a bug or have a feature request, please open an issue.
+If you'd like to contribute code, please fork the repository and submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.